realA10001986/Time-Circuits-Display/README.md

 ### Persistent / Non-persistent time travels

-On the Config Portal's "Settings" page, there is an option item named **_Make time travels persistent_**.
+On the Config Portal's "Settings" page, there is an option item named **_Make time travel persistent_**.
 The default is off.

 >Note that in order to enable this feature, an SD card is required and the option **_Save secondary settings on SD_** must be checked as well.